Financial Abuse: Understanding it and Overcoming it

 The best way to overcome financial abuse is to get help.
 Talk to a therapist about your situation.
 Therapy helped me understand my codependency, and helped me learn how to set healthy boundaries.

 It’s not always easy.
-I still struggle to say “no” to an intimate partner.
-But, I’m learning and growing every day.
-I also learned to recognize some red flags of manipulative behavior, and now have a partner who doesn’t do those things.
-It would have been incredibly easy to fall back into those old habits if I had dated someone else who had ulterior motives.
+I still struggle to say “no” to an intimate partner, but, I’m learning and growing every day.
+I also learned to recognize some red flags of manipulative behavior, and now I have a partner who doesn’t do those things.
+It would have been so easy to fall back into those old habits if I had dated someone else with ulterior motives.

 Sometimes its might be better to stay single for a while – to learn and grow and develop on your own.
 I can’t tell you which path is right for you, these are things that should be discussed with a therapist.